The Mission

 Research

-The Zero Waste Textile Initiative applies Life Cycle Assessment Methodology (LCA) to quantify its environmental impact; financial analysis to calculate student savings; and qualitative methods to analyze its social impact to propose a scalable, replicable solution to textile waste in local communities.
+The Zero Waste Textile Initiative applies Life Cycle Assessment Methodology (LCA) to quantify its environmental impact; financial analysis to calculate student savings; qualitative methods to analyze its social impact; and engages students in action research to propose a scalable, replicable solution to textile waste in local communities.

 Community members interested in the collaborative research opportunities, LCA methodology, or our data can contact us on the following email: Iva.Jestratijevic@unt.edu